adler-j/ryanwattersme/_articles/prose-first-new-article.md

 ---
 layout: article
 title: New Title for the Prose Piece
-published_on: 2015-10-05
+published_on: "2015-10-05"
 published: true
 main_image: coffee_cup_and_pencil.jpeg
 main_image_description: A photo of a coffee cup and a pencil.
 comments: true
 insearch: true
-description: This is the first article I created and published entirely through prose.io
+description: Trying again with prose.io
 ---

 ### Heading